 It is the Company's policy to periodically declare a portion of its unrestricted retained earnings as dividend either in the form of cash or stock.
 The declaration of dividends depends upon the Company's earnings, cash flow and financial condition, among other factors.
 The Company may declare dividends out of its unrestricted retained earnings only.
-Unrestricted retained earnings represent the net accumulated earnings of the Company may pay dividends in cash, by the distribution of property, or by the issue of shares of stock.
+Unrestricted retained earnings represent the net accumulated earnings of the Company with its capital unimpaired which are not appropriated for any other purpose.
+The Company may pay dividends in cash, by the distribution of property, or by the issue of shares of stock.
 Cash dividends are subject to the approval by the Board of Directors.
 Stock dividends are subject to the approval by both the Board of Directors and at least two-thirds (2/3) of the outstanding capital stock of the stockholders at a stockholders' meeting called for such purpose.